A turning point: Forster’s Education Act 1870

 By October of that year all three schools were built.

 The new schools had three large rooms, parallel to each other, for boys, girls and infants, with classrooms between, capable of accommodating 600 children.
-Both boys and girls moved into the new buildings, leaving the Girls’ School in the Market Place to be turned into a ‘new’ Market Hall….it remained as such until about 1903 when it was demolished.
+You can see the three sections on the map below.
+Both boys and girls moved into the new buildings, leaving the Girls’ School in the Market Place to be turned into a ‘new’ Market Hall, marked on the map below ….it remained as such until about 1903 when it was demolished.

 By the time of the October Statutes of 1875 the old Boys’ School in the Market Place had been pulled down, together with its boundary walls, leaving a much more open area for the fair.

-To make up for the loss of the Cricket Ground to the town, the Duke of Rutland gave a large piece of land down Pimlico Lane to act as a replacement recreation ground.
+To make up for the loss of the Cricket Ground to the town as a result of building the new schools, the Duke of Rutland gave a large piece of land down Pimlico Lane to act as a replacement recreation ground.
 And which the Pioneer described as “three minutes walk from the old one”.
+You see it, below, as it was in 1928.

 For a time the Rutland Cricket Club played at the Old Park, courtesy of its owner, Samuel Potter, before moving to Pimlico.